NicolasLagaillardie/mpst_rust_github/artifact.md

 The artifact (after building the docker image) contains

 * The directory `most-rust-github`-- a directory containing the source code of the mp-anon tool
   * `most-rust-github/examples` -- contains many examples implemented using mp-anon, including all examples reported in Fig. 9 and Table 2 in the paper
   * `most-rust-github/scripts` - the scripts for reproducing the results
   * `most-rust-github/benches` --- the examples for Fig. 9
 * The directory `kmc` that contains the kmc tool used to verify that mp-anon types written in Rust are compatible
 * The directory `scribble-java` that contains the Scribble source code for generating Rust types from Scribble protocols

 ## Claims about reusability, functionality and availability

-the artifact demonstartes the following claims.
+the artifact demonstrates the following claims.

 1. Functionality:  Mp-anon tool can be used for safe communication programming in Rust.
 In particular, you should be able to verify three claims from the paper:
     1.1.
-Use the mp-anan to write and verify affine protocols using MPST and Scribble as explained in Section 2 in the paper, i.e bottom-upapproach (demonstarted here in [Part I1: Step 1](Step1.1))
+Use the mp-anon to write and verify affine protocols using MPST and Scribble as explained in Section 2 in the paper, i.e bottom-approach (demonstrated here in [Part I1: Step 1](Step1.1))
     1.2.
-Use the mp-anan to write and verify affine protocols using MPST and kmc, i.e top-down approach, as explained in Section 2 in the paper, (demonstarted here in [Part I1: Step 1](Step1.1))
+Use the mp-anon to write and verify affine protocols using MPST and kmc, i.e top-down approach, as explained in Section 2 in the paper, (demonstrated here in [Part I1: Step 1](Step1.1))
     1.3.
-Observe detected errors due to incompatible types, as explained in Section 2 in the paper (demonstarted here in [Part I1: Step 1](Step1.3))
+Observe detected errors due to incompatible types, as explained in Section 2 in the paper (demonstrated here in [Part I1: Step 1](Step1.3))

 2. Functionality: Reproduce the benchmarks in Section 5 (i.e., Table 2 and Figure 9)
     2.1 claims expressivity: examples in Table 2 can be expressed using mp-anon.
     Table 2 can be reproduces following the instructions in [Part II: Step 2](Step1) 2.1 claims performance:
     Figure 9 can be reproduces following the instructions in [Part II: Step 3](Step2)
 3. Reusability: The mp-anon tool can be used to verify your own communication protocols, follow the instructions in [Part III](Part III)
 4. Availability: We agree our artifact to be  published under a Creative Commons license on DARTS.

 ## Prerequisites